 • Applicants must have a current GPA of 3.5 or higher.

-• Applicants must be planning to attend either community college or a four-year, accredited, college or university by the following fall after graduation.
+• Applicants must be planning to attend either community college, an accredited trade school, or a four-year, accredited, college or university by the following fall after graduation.

 • Applicants must successfully complete the Basic C.A.R.E.
 Module (Training Only) as a “Homeowner” prior to applying for this scholarship and include a screenshot of the course completion screen in the Section 1-4 PDF (see PDF details in the Guidelines section).